Greg Moore (racing driver): 1998: Fifth place in points

-For the 1998 season, he drove a Reynard car with a lighter and smaller Mercedes-Benz engine, and built up his endurance for races in training.
+For the 1998 season, Moore drove a Reynard car with a lighter and smaller Mercedes-Benz engine, and built up his endurance for races in training.
 The season-opening Grand Prix of Miami saw Moore start from pole position for the first time in his career, becoming—at the age of 22 years, 10 months and 18 days—the youngest pole position starter in CART history.
 He finished the race in second position after an air jack fault during a pit stop dropped him down the order and he gained track position.
 Nevertheless, Moore continued driving well, taking another three top-ten finishes in the next three races becoming the drivers' championship leader.
 At the Rio 400, he took his third career victory for an increased points' lead with a pass on Zanardi with five laps to go.
 Moore took two more pole positions at Gateway International Raceway and The Raceway on Belle Isle, and his second win of 1998 at the U.S. 500 at Michigan International Speedway and the Vanderbilt Cup after a duel between the Chip Ganassi Racing duo of Zanardi and Jimmy Vasser in the final five laps.
 The rest of his season included five consecutive retirements, and a fourth career pole position at the Grand Prix of Houston, despite his engine lacking traction on road courses.
 At the season-ending Marlboro 500 at California Speedway, Moore finished second after Vasser passed him before the last lap.
 He placed fifth in the drivers' standings with 141 points, and his performance throughout the season established him as one of CART's top drivers.